Weekly Schedule/Will soon be updated accordingly with COVID19 situation,

 Due to our present condition in the US, it feels like 1918, 1929 and 1968 all in the last six months.
 A pandemic that 130,000 people has passed away in the US alone, unemployment off the charts and businesses crumbling like dominoes, social unrest like we’ve never seen fueled by police brutality and systemic racism.

-I pray this short message will be a reminder for the Muslims and an update for our neighbors.
+I pray this short message will be a reminder for all of us and an update for our neighbors.

-Being a good neighbor and realizing the duty to our neighbors don’t just mean being friendly to the homeowners next door.
+Being a good neighbor and realizing the duty to our neighbors doesn’t just mean being friendly to the homeowners next door.
 It means to help take care of the community as a whole—and that includes the poor.
-Many Muslims know the importance of respecting and caring for our parents and other family members, but too many fail to fulfill their duty to our neighbors and the deprived in the community.
+Many Muslims know the importance of respecting and caring for our parents and other family members, but we sometimes fall short in extending these rights to our neighbors and the community at large…

 Before we can sincerely help the needy, fight poverty, and strengthen our bonds in the community, we have to first understand our duty to our neighbors.

 You must help them if they asks for our help;

 Give them relief if they seek our relief;

 Lend to them if they need a loan (without interest of course);

 Do not block their air by raising a building high without their permission;